Home Compare NXPI vs TXN

 NXP Semiconductors N.V. vs Texas Instruments: Which Stock Looks Stronger in 2026?

-Texas Instruments holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-NXP Semiconductors still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup broadly confirms the structural lead — Texas Instruments holds the more constructive position.
+Texas Instruments holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+NXP Semiconductors still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+On the market side, Texas Instruments is in better shape — its trend is intact while NXP Semiconductors's trend has broken down.
 That puts structure and market broadly in agreement — Texas Instruments's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON